Channelling Multimodality Through a Unimodalizing Transport: Warp-U Sampler and Stochastic Bridge Sampling Estimator: From Past to Future

-The current unbiased estimation strategy is limited by its incurred computational cost.
-Before the two chains meet, the computational cost is more than double that of a single chain, because we need to compute the joint transition kernel and draw samples from it.
-The additional cost can be significant for a complex $q$ and a large number of mixture component $K$. {Moreover, in Section~\ref{sec:unbiasedWarpU}, we use optimal transport coupling to find the joint transition kernel for the Warp-U transformation step and its inverse step.
-This strategy minimizes the expected distance between the two chains and is similar to \cite{papp2022new}.
-Understanding the limiting behaviour of this coupling in high dimension and developing other coupling is also a possible direction for future research.}

-Last but not the least, much needs to be done to address the biggest theoretical gap in our current article.
-That is, the theoretical comparisons we made about asymptotic variance or precision per CPU second are under the assumption of i.i.d. draws, which is clearly violated by our algorithm and other MCMC methods we used in this article.
-Whereas more painstaking efforts to extend the results to dependent draws are certainly possible, the more ideal approach is to implement Warp-U sampler perfectly (which {\it would} produce i.i.d. draws), in the sense of the perfect sampling made possible by the seminal work of \cite{propp1996exact}.
+Last but not least, much needs to be done to address the biggest theoretical gap in our current article.
+That is, our theoretical comparisons in Section \ref{sec:theory} regarding asymptotic variance and precision per CPU second are under the assumption of i.i.d. draws, which is clearly violated by our algorithm and other MCMC methods used in this article.
+More painstaking efforts to extend the results to dependent draws are certainly possible, but the more ideal approach is to implement Warp-U sampler perfectly (which {\it would} produce i.i.d. draws), in the sense of the perfect sampling made possible by the seminal work of \cite{propp1996exact}.
 Unfortunately, implementing perfect sampling is typically a daunting task, and often impractical; see \cite{craiu2011perfection} for an overview and discussion.
-However, for our Warp-U sampler, the mixture component index $\phi$ is discrete, which opens the door for inducing practically feasible coalescence that is critical for implementing perfect sampling; see for example, \cite{stein2013practical}, who implemented perfect sampling for the common Dirichlet-multinomial model by utilising the discreteness of the mixture index.
-This is definitely a worthwhile direction for further research; it will require hard work, especially for the adaptive version of the Warp-U sampler, but the potential reward is large.
+A more pragmatic approach is to develop unbiased Warp-U sampler based on the recent work of \cite{jacob2020unbiased}; also see \cite{craiu2022double,wang2023unbiased}.